Cart

 Installing Docker Desktop

-The Docker Desktop installation is relatively simple from this point on and is done as follows:
+Docker Desktop installation is relatively straightforward from this point onwards:

 Step 1

-Download the Docker package for your operating system.
+Download the latest Docker Desktop package for your operating system via Docker's official documentation:

 Step 2

-Install the Docker Desktop package that you just downloaded (adjust the version if you have downloaded a newer version):
+Install the Docker Desktop package you have just downloaded:

 The installation of Docker Desktop is now complete.
 You can start Docker Desktop from the Applications menu.